 4.1.1.
-Lessons learned and best practices Not relevant Not relevant

-regarding resilient urban

-community development/ housing

-are generated, captured and

-distributed to other communities,

-civil society, and policy-makers in

-government appropriate

-mechanisms.

-4.1.2.
-Regional Advocacy and replication
+Lessons learned and best practices regarding resilient urban community development/ housing are generated, captured and distributed to other communities, civil society, and policy-makers in government appropriate mechanisms.
+AF, UN-Habitat and Fiji standards for M & E The project will conduct M & procedures in compliance with AF, UN-Habitat and Fiji standards 4.1.2.
+Regional Advocacy and replication 4.1.3.
+Community level monitoring by DNA 4.1.4.
+Overall project monitoring and evaluation